Bassamejlaoui/Awesome-Visual-Recognition-System/README.md

 After installing docker, you’ll create two files.
 A ```requirements.txt``` for the python dependencies and a ```Dockerfile``` to create your docker environment.

+To build this image, run: ```$ docker build -t colemurray/medium-facenet-tutorial -f Dockerfile```

+This can take several minutes depending on your hardware# On MBP, ~ 25mins# Image can be pulled from dockerhub below If you would like to avoid building from source, the image can be pulled from dockerhub using:
+***docker pull colemurray/medium-facenet-tutorial***

+A GPU supported environment can be found here# nvidia-docker pull colemurray/medium-facenet-tutorial:latest-gpu

+## Detect, Crop & Align with Dlib